forestgrape/coronavirus/index.md

 * observing the natural habitat can provide knowledge and ideas to develop medications and treatments.

 ### Hypotheses
-Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [refs coming tomorrow and a more in depth exploration and explanation is in work: section [Habitat and Life Cycle of Coronavirus Organisms]]
+Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: section [Habitat and Life Cycle of Coronavirus Organisms]]
+Summaries and references this findings are based on are added at the very bottom of the page [soon to be moved on its own page].

 1. The virus strains closely related to SARS-CoV-2 and including those using the ACE 2 receptor are endemic to the region around northern Yunnan.
 Evidence:
     * Bats containing SARS-like viruses using the ACE 2 receptor are found in northern Yunnan and only in this region.
     * The tropism of the early SARS-2 strains in November through January was such that that SARS-CoV-2 spread only in cool and dry but not in warm and humid conditions.
 A similar climate is expected for the evolutionary habitat of SARS-CoV-2 and such a climate is found in the mountainous part of northern Yunnan.